krzysz00/singl/README.md

-Single - A Single-Character-Based Esolang
+Singl - A Single-Character-Based Esolang
 =========================================

 Variables